peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 \textbf{Ozone shortwave absorption.}
 Absorbed solar radiation (\textbf{red}) and absorption cross section (\textbf{blue}) of $\text{O}_3$.
-Indicated are approximate regions of the Hartley, Huggins and Chappius absorption bands.
+Indicated are approximate regions of the Hartley, Huggins and Chappuis absorption bands.
 Data from \cite{serdyuchenko2012}.
 }